silk-us/silk-sdp-powershell-sdk/readme.md

 # Silk Data Pod (formerly Kaminario K2) PowerShell SDK
-## This SDK and module, though nearly feature complete, is still pre-release and undergoing development.
+## This SDK and module is provided as-is.

 ### Installation
 For now, clone this repo and import the module manually via: